Guy Sasson: 2018–23

+2024–25

-He competed for Israel in the Tokyo Paralympic Games in 2021, coming in 9th.
-Sasson competed in the 2024 U.S. Open in New York, where he reached the quarterfinals in both singles and doubles.
+Sasson competed in the 2024 U.S. Open in New York City, where he reached the quarterfinals in both wheelchair quad singles and doubles.
 In May 2023 he was part of the Israeli quad wheelchair tennis team that won the silver medal at the world championship in Portugal.
+Later that year, he made his Grand Slam debut at the 2023 US Open in New York City, advancing to the quad quarterfinals in both the singles and doubles draws.

-He won the 2024 Victorian Wheelchair Open for singles, and the doubles of the 2024 Melbourne Wheelchair Open.
+He won the singles championship in the 2024 Victorian Wheelchair Open, and the quad doubles championship in the 2024 Melbourne Wheelchair Open.
+In the 2024 Australian Open, Sasson reached the finals in both the quad singles and the quad doubles.

-Sasson won his first major title at the 2024 French Open, defeating Sam Schröder in the final of the Quad Singles event in a tiebreaker.
-He dedicated his victory to Israel and to the four hostages who were released from Gaza on that day.
+Sasson won his first major title at the 2024 French Open, defeating Sam Schröder of the Netherlands in the final of the Quad Singles event in a final set tiebreaker.
+He dedicated his victory to Israel and to the four hostages who were released from captivity in Gaza on that day.
 He also reached the finals in the 2024 Australian Open in both singles and doubles.

 Sasson won a bronze medal for Israel at the 2024 Paris Paralympics in Quad singles, defeating Ahmet Kaplan of Turkey in the bronze medal match.

-At the 2025 French Open, Sasson partnered with Niels Vink to win his first grand slam doubles title.
+At the 2025 French Open, Sasson partnered with Niels Vink of the Netherlands to win his first Grand Slam doubles title.

+Sasson also won the 2025 French Open singles championship, and swept the 2025 Wimbledon Championships and 2025 US Open doubles crowns with Vink.

+2026–present

+Sasson and Vink began the following year by winning the 2026 Australian Open quad doubles championship.

+They then retained their quad doubles title at the 2026 French Open, making it back-to-back victories at Roland Garros.

+In July 2026, Sasson and Vink won their sixth consecutive Grand Slam doubles title as a team at the 2026 Wimbledon Championships, beating Sam Schröder and Jin Woodman in the final.